 So what are you waiting for?
 Come on down!

 Staying in a local hotel?

-If you’re staying in a hotel in Edinburgh, you can present your key fob on arrival to get complimentary entry before midnight, every night of the week, all year round!
+If you’re staying in a hotel in Glasgow, you can present your key fob on arrival to get complimentary entry before midnight, every night of the week, all year round!

 Table Packages / Bottle Service

-It’s time to upgrade your visit to the Baby Dolls VIP lounge.
+It’s time to upgrade your visit to the Diamond Dolls VIP floor and champagne lounge.

-Reserve a table in our exclusive VIP lounge with waitress service that includes bottle service where you can choose from a wide range of spirits and champagnes available to purchase by the bottle, as well as complimentary priority admission for your party.
-Forget the queue at the bar, relax in our dedicated VIP area where the surroundings are luxurious and the music is always at a comfortable level.
+Reserve a table on our exclusive VIP floor with dedicated waitress service, you can choose from a wide range of spirits and champagnes available to purchase by the bottle, as well as complimentary priority admission for your party.
+Forget the queue at the bar, relax in our dedicated VIP floor where the surroundings are luxurious and the music is always at a comfortable level.

 For fantastic discounts on party bookings, please contact Michelle on 0141 226 3490 or complete our enquiry form.